EU speaks out against Israeli settler spike

 Germany also cited a UN Security Council resolution from 2016, which called Israeli settlements a "flagrant violation" of international law.

-The EU has complained against Israeli settlers for years, 630,000 of whom have moved to the West Bank since Israel conquered it in 1967.
+The EU has complained about Israeli settlers for years, 630,000 of whom have moved to the West Bank since Israel conquered it in 1967.

-But its latest alarm calls came after the US gave Israel the green light to annex parts of the West Bank and went against the UNSC on settlement legality.
+But Europe's latest alarm call came after the US gave Israel the green light to annex parts of the West Bank and went against the UNSC on settlement legality.

 EU foreign ministers will discuss the Arab-Israeli conflict at their next meeting on 23 March, when they are likely to restate their old position.

-France and Ireland already took part in a meeting, last week, hosted by Luxembourg in Brussels, to consider EU options if Israel goes ahead with annexations, including the option of EU recognition of Palestine as a prophylactic against the Israeli move.
+France and Ireland also took part in a recent meeting, hosted by Luxembourg, to discuss EU options if Israel went ahead with annexation, including the option of EU recognition of Palestine.

 And for his part, Pope Francis also urged Israel and the US to reconsider.

-"The Mediterranean region is currently threatened by outbreaks of instability and conflict, both in the Middle East and different countries of North Africa, as well as between various ethnic, religious or confessional groups," he said at a Roman Catholic bishops' meeting in Bari, south Italy, on Sunday, according to the Reuters news agency.
+"The Mediterranean region is currently threatened by outbreaks of instability and conflict, both in the Middle East and different countries of north Africa, as well as between various ethnic, religious, or confessional groups," he said at a Roman Catholic bishops' meeting in Bari, Italy, on Sunday, according to the Reuters news agency.

 "Nor can we overlook the still unresolved conflict between Israelis and Palestinians, with the danger of inequitable solutions and, hence, a prelude to new crises," he said.